awmckinley/config/modules/audio.trans/README.md

 # Audio Transcription

-Software for transcribing audio content.
+AI-powered software for converting audio recordings into text transcripts with optional translation capabilities.